mattermost/mattermost-developer-documentation/site/content/blog/2021-04-16-migrating-operator-custom-resource.md

 ```

 This way we can perform the migration in the following way:
 - When the controller for `ClusterInstallation` sees that the `spec.migrate` is set to `true`, it stops regular reconciliation of the CR and starts the migration by converting the old resource to the new one.
 - Immediately after the `Mattermost` resource is created, the controller for `Mattermost` sees it and starts to adjust existing resources like Services and Deployments to the new CR, making small changes and overriding owner references.
 - When we are sure that the controller for `Mattermost` successfully finished its work and Mattermost Pods are ready to serve traffic, the old `ClusterInstallation` is deleted, and voila!
-- As in the second phase the controller was just checking new Pods health, it could just do it once and requeue the resource for latter reconciliation while starting the migration for the next one.
+- As in the second phase the controller is just checking new Pods health, it can just do it once and requeue the resource for latter reconciliation while starting the migration for the next one, which gives us ability to migrate multiple resources at a time.

 The migration process has another advantage, that is if anything goes wrong it can be easily reverted just by setting `spec.migrate` back to `false` and removing the newly created `Mattermost` CR.
 The controller for `ClusterInstallation` will then claim the resources back and continue to monitor them.